 - Anti-reflective.
 Magnesium fluoride deposition is used on optical lenses to achieve anti-reflective effects.

 - Solar cells.
-The deposition of a film is used, through chemical deposition.
+The deposition of a film is done through chemical deposition.

 - Electric connections.
 Metal deposition is used to cover electrical connections in integrated circuits.